EvanBither/Evan_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/tPb56sLVS1w" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 #Second Milestone
-For your second milestone, explain what you've worked on since your previous milestone.
-You can highlight:
-- Technical details of what you've accomplished and how they contribute to the final goal
-- What has been surprising about the project so far
-- Previous challenges you faced that you overcame
-- What needs to be completed before your final milestone

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**
+For my second milestone, I accomplished video output from my pi camera.
+This video was livestreamed to a website run on the Raspberry Pi.
+I could see the live feed on a web browser on my Raspberry Pi.
+When the code is run, a link to the website is added to the interpreter.
+On the site, the camera feed is in the top left with the title, "Raspberry Pi Security Feed".

+What has been surprising about the project so far is how many different sources there were for problems, which made troubleshooting incredibly hard.
+The code has multiple classes, and being foreign to python made diagnosing errors quite hard for me.
+In addition, the versions of OpenCV and python were incorrect, and needed to be changed in order for the code to work.
+This took many installations and lots of time.
+Also, there was hardware that had to be switched, some camera didn't work, and the older rapsberry Pi's couldn't display the website so I had no idea that the camera was working.
+Unfortunately, drastically switching versions of raspberry pi's lead to corruption in the MicroSD, which meant I had to completely restart a few times.

+Before my final milestone, I need to create and fix the code that detects the movement, draws a box around the object or person, and sends me an email.
+After all of that is finished, I need to move it from the raspberry pi 4, to the raspberry pi zero, so that it fits in the camera case and can stand up on its own.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe> -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Qga3blWhqeU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 # First Milestone
 <iframe width="560" height="315" src="https://www.youtube.com/embed/9DHfboT22uo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>